-Clara has just started ballet and takes one 30 minute class of Pre-Primary Ballet per week.
+Clara has just started ballet and takes one 30 minute class of Tiny Ballet per week.

 Aurora, however, takes two 45 minute classes of Grade 3 ballet, one 45 minute class of Grade 2 Modern and one 45 minute class of Grade 2 Tap each week.
-This means she’s with us for four classes totalling three hours each week, 6 times what Clara dances.
+This means she’s with us for four classes totalling three hours each week.

-Clara’s parents then hear about this and enrol Clara in a second Pre-Primary class and then bring Clara’s brother, Fritz, along too.
+Clara’s parents then enrol Clara in a second Tiny Ballet class and also bring Clara’s brother, Fritz, along too.
 The family combined now attends three 30 minute classes each week totalling one and a half hours of teaching time.